remonagayby/devops-flask-market-app/README.md

 ## About

-In this video series, we delve into understanding the Flask web framework, exploring its features, and learning how to utilize them effectively to create dynamic web applications.
-Throughout the series, we focus on building a real website that simulates an open market, allowing different users to browse items and make purchases.
-Additionally, the app incorporates a budget system for each user, providing a comprehensive example of Flask application development.
+Flask Open Market Web App is a real website that simulates an open market, allowing different users to browse items and make purchases.
+Additionally, the app incorporates a budget system for each user, providing a comprehensive example of Flask application development using the Flask web framework.

 ## Getting Started